-I am delighted to be elected as the President of the Taxation Institute of Hong Kong ("TIHK") with effect from 21 September 2018.
+I am delighted to be re-elected as the President of the Taxation Institute of Hong Kong ("TIHK") for another term till August 2020.
 I sincerely thank you all for your continued support of TIHK's work and activities.

-Finally, I would like to once again thank all of the council members and advisors for their continued contributions as well as all of you for support of TIHK's activities.
+Finally, I would like to once again thank all of the Council Members and Advisers for their continued dedication and contribution as well as all of you for support of TIHK's activities.
 I look forward to another fruitful year ahead of us!